vincentole/economic_calendar/README.md

-# economic_calendar
+# Economic Calendar

+This project is for my personal learning, however, anyone who is also studying quantitative finance might find this helpful.

-Scrape, visualize, and analyze economic indicators.
+I demonstrate how you can scrape, visualize, and analyze economic indicators.